 ThemeServiceHive.
 It persists the settings locally using a package called Hive.

-Example 5 is the last, and most complex of the examples.
-It contains almost all configuration and settings available in FlexColorScheme.
+Example 5 is the last and most complex of the examples.
+It contains almost all configurations and settings available in FlexColorScheme.
 You can modify them interactively and the application changes theme as you modify any setting.

 ThemeServiceHive that was used in example 4.
 The settings can also be reset back to their default values.

-Starting from version 5, the topic based swipe enabled page view is very nice on phones too, and mostly gets around this issue.
-When used on a canvas about the size of a tablet in landscape it can even show you the code configuration in a side-by-side view on each topic page.
-You can then see how the setup and config code changes and updates, as you modify settings.
+Starting from version 5, the topic-based swipe enabled page view is very nice on phones too, and mostly gets around this issue.
+When used on a canvas, about the size of a tablet in landscape mode, it can also show any two selected topic pages in a side-by-side view.
+Combine it with e.g., the code view, to see how the setup and config code changes and updates, as you modify settings.
 This is quite fascinating and a very convenient way to study the API.
 New in version 7 is a Theme simulator.
 It can show the active theme applied on example embedded applications, that you can view on a number of different devices.